Follow us

 • What kind of customer backlog does the company have?

-• What are the company’s current policies regarding returns, exchanges or refunds?
+• What are the company’s current policies regarding returns, exchanges, or refunds?
 Has the company been seeing unusual levels of these?

 • What marketing agreements does the company have in place, particularly with external agencies/representatives?

-Buyers may not see this as their top priority, but many who have gone into a transaction without doing proper due diligence on whether the target company is a good strategic and cultural fit for them have seen a disastrous result.
+Buyers may not see this as their top priority, but many who have gone into a transaction without doing proper due diligence on whether the target company is a good strategic and cultural fit for them have seen disastrous results.
 Buyers need to consider and have a good understanding of:

 • Does the target company actually present a strategic fit with what the buyer is trying to do?